Salatiga: Ethnicity

 Salatiga is mainly inhabited by the Javanese, with a sizeable minority of Chinese Indonesians and some Bataks from North Sumatra.
 As a university town, it also hosts an assembly of other ethnicities from as far as Borneo and New Guinea.
 In total, there are about 30 ethnicities in Salatiga.

 Economy

 Salatiga’s economy rate increased by 22.38% from 2014-2016.
-About 2 billion Rupiah from the data collected in 2016.
+About 2 billion rupiah from the data collected in 2016.

-From lowest to highest divided according to regions, Argomulyo with the lowest economy (368,741,00 Rupiah).
-Sidomukti with 424,301,65 Rupiah, Tingkir with 541,630,14 Rupiah, and the highest, Sidorejo, with 697,593,54 Rupiah.
+From lowest to highest divided according to regions, Argomulyo with the lowest economy (Rp 368,741).
+Sidomukti with Rp 424,301.65, Tingkir with Rp 541,630.14, and the highest, Sidorejo, with Rp 697,593,54.

 There is an emerging processing industry that includes textile, tires and animal slaughter in Salatiga.
-In 2000, this industry contributes 119.76 billion rupiahs to the economy of Salatiga.
+In 2000, this industry contributes Rp.
+119.76 billion to the economy of Salatiga.
 Salatiga is located at the intersection to and from Semarang, Surakarta and Yogyakarta, benefiting its trade sector.
-In 2000, the trade sector contributes 109 billion rupiahs to the economy of Salatiga.
+In 2000, the trade sector contributes Rp 109 billion to the economy of Salatiga.
 The following are examples of industries within each category in Salatiga: